All official European Union website addresses are in the europa.eu domain.

-To evaluate adaptation policies, programmes, measures, etc. and apply criteria, like their effectiveness, efficiency or coherence, it has to be clear what they are evaluated against.
+To evaluate adaptation policies, programmes, measures, etc. and apply criteria, like their effectiveness, efficiency or coherence, it must be clear what the reference for the evaluation is.
 Therefore, a useful MRE does not start at the very end of the adaptation policy cycle, but is included in every step: by setting goals and well-defined objectives that are as specific as possible in planning documents and when identifying and assessing adaptation options (Step 3 and Step 4), as well as monitoring over time the baseline conditions and progress.
-The evaluation itself needs to be a specific and separate effort to emphasize on getting deeper insights into some elements and progress from these insights, feeding back into adaptation policy revision.
+The evaluation itself needs to be a specific and separate effort to focus on getting deeper insights to provide lessons, feeding back into adaptation policy revision.
 Only a limited number of countries gained deeper insights via evaluation (see EEA Report No 6/2020).

 Additional resources